 We can see a pattern here:

-With that out of the way, if I saw one of these for sale at spot (the price of gold per ounce times .024), I would consider buying some.
+If I saw one of these for sale at or below spot/melt (the price of gold per ounce times .024, or $24 if gold was $1,000/ounce), I would consider buying some.
 Unlike other 1/10 ounce gold coins issued by countries, I would pay no premium beyond that.
 It is important to remember that these are base metal coins with some gold in them, so melting them would likely be more expensive than melting pure gold coins.

-Note that I would not consider bidding on these on eBay, as the increased bidding just helps the victims (the people thinking these are worth more than 4 times what they are really worth) enter their high bids.
+Note that I would never consider bidding on these on eBay, as the increased bidding just makes it more likely that the victims (the people thinking these are worth more than 4 times what they are really worth) enter their high bids.

 All real fractional gold coins state the actual gold weight (AGW), not the gross weight.
 Someone intentionally chose to use the gross weight, not the actual gold content.
 It sounds like they tried to stay within the law by marking it as ".24 pure gold" (a nonsensical term; the United States doesn't allow jewelers to mark anything under 41.67% gold as gold, so calling it "pure gold" is nonsense).
 The term "pure gold" refers to the hypothetical amount of gold in something that would exist if all impurities could be removed (which is nearly impossible to do).

 If a country accidentally marked coins made from 24% gold as "pure gold" or ".24 pure gold", or accidentally marked coins as "1/10 oz" of gold if they did not have actual gold content of at least 1/10 oz, the country's coins cannot be trusted at all.
 If a group of people don't understand those basic concepts, how can you believe that the 24% of the coin that is supposed to be gold is really gold, and they didn't get duped?